Perfect is the enemy of good

 "Perfect is the enemy of good" is an aphorism that means insistence on perfection often prevents implementation of good improvements.
-The phrase argues that achieving absolute perfection may be impossible; one should not let the struggle for perfection stand in the way of appreciating or executing on something that is imperfect but still meritable.
+The phrase suggests that achieving absolute perfection may be impossible, and that the pursuit of perfection should not prevent someone from recognizing or completing work that is imperfect yet still valuable.

 Origin

 In the English-speaking world the aphorism is commonly attributed to Voltaire, who quoted an Italian proverb in his Questions sur l'Encyclopédie in 1770: "Il meglio è l'inimico del bene".
 It subsequently appeared in his moral poem, La Bégueule, which starts:

 Previously, around 1726, in his Pensées, Montesquieu wrote "Le mieux est le mortel ennemi du bien" ('The best is the mortal enemy of the good').

 Antecedents

 Aristotle and other classical philosophers propounded the principle of the golden mean which counsels against extremism in general.

 Its sense in English literature can be traced back to Shakespeare.
 In his tragedy King Lear (1606), the Duke of Albany warns of "striving to better, oft we mar what's well" and in Sonnet 103: